 8. Don’t use a contact form

-9. Do not put your Twitter feed on your website
+9. Do not put your X feed on your website

 I know this suggestion sounds counterintuitive.
-When you publish your Twitter feed, you’re inviting people to leave your site.
-Once you take them to twitter, they are going down the rabbit hole and they’re never coming back.
+When you publish your X feed, you’re inviting people to leave your site.
+Once you take them to X, they might go down the rabbit hole and not come return to your site.